cmda-tt/course-19-20/frontend-applications/readme.md

 ## Synopsis

-In frontend apps (**fa**) you learn how to learn a library, and concretely how to load external data and manipulate elements.
+In frontend apps (**fa**) you learn how to choose and use a library, and concretely how to load external data and use it to dynamically create and manipulate elements.
 You additionally learn about programming principles like reading and writing documentation.

 *   **Course**: Frontend Applications